10up/block-catalog/README.md

   * \<post-id\>
     The post id to lookup blocks for.

-  * [--index]
-    Where to re-index the post before printing.

 ## Frequently Asked Questions

 ### 1) Why does the Plugin require indexing?